gdnordics/GoodKarma/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-Feel free to reach out to us with any questions or feedback at [YOUR_EMAIL_ADDRESS].
+Feel free to reach out to us with any questions or feedback

 ### Acknowledgements
 - Scott Adams for the Inspirational quote.